 The wealth of information in the form of contracts that are stored away in repositories is huge, and so are the benefits of subjecting these data to analytics.
 Analyzing all this stored information to derive actionable insights, including the factors that contribute to successful contracts and the factors that contribute to an unsuccessful one, would help decision-makers in organizations make informed decisions.

-The 7th Contract Risk Management forum for the Energy Industry 2019 will gather senior decision-makers from Legal, Contract, Risk & Procurement divisions of leading Energy companies to discuss and benchmark best practices to mitigate risks, gain efficiency & ensure successful ROI of contracts by utilizing legal-tech innovations and digital transformation tools.
-Our expert speaker panel and delegates will evaluate the latest legal-tech innovations in the industry and how to best make use of them.
+The 4th EPC Project & Contract Management for Energy Sector will gather senior decision-makers from Construction, Legal, Contract, Risk & Procurement divisions of leading Energy companies to discuss and benchmark best practices to gain efficiency and increase ROI by tackling project complexity, rising costs and various risks.